↓

 Music is Sound and Silence

-November 2021 Oscar van Dillen’s small book Music is Sound and Silence appeared with Donemus Publishing.
+November 2021 the first edition of Oscar van Dillen’s book Music is Sound and Silence appeared with Donemus Publishing.
 The book contains a brief biography, an artistic statement, as well as a description of selected works.
-The book is illustrated and contains two additional original pencil drawings by the composer.
-“My teachers …
+The book is illustrated and contains two additional original pencil drawings by the …

 read the full text…